Plain English Summary

 What does the study involve?

-Each participant in the study attend a study visit every three years to assess their current state of bone and muscle health.
+Each participant in the study attends a study visit every three years to assess their current state of bone and muscle health.
 These are determined by measuring bone mineral density (measuring the amount of minerals in the bone) and the architecture of the bone (structure), muscle mass, how the muscles function and physical performance.
 Medical conditions are also noted, as are the number of fractures and falls, the participants nutrient intake and how physically active they are.

 What are the possible benefits and risks of participating?